Australia uses bushfires breather to plan for the next onslaught

 A second day of light rain and cool winds brought some relief from heatwave-fueled blazes that ripped through two states over the weekend, but officials warned the hazardous weather conditions were expected to return later in the week.

 “No one can be complacent.
-We’ve got big fire danger coming our way towards the end of this week with hot weather,” Victoria Premier Daniel Andrews told reporters on Monday afternoon.
+We’ve got big fire danger coming our way toward the end of this week with hot weather,” Victoria Premier Daniel Andrews told reporters on Monday afternoon.

 Authorities redoubled their efforts on Monday to provide supplies and repatriate thousands of people who have been trapped by fire lines in coastal towns for several days.

-“This morning it is all about recovery, making sure people who have been displaced have somewhere safe (to go) and it is making sure we have resources to build up the presence on the ground to clean up the roads, clean up where the rubble exists,” Berejiklian said.
+“What we are focusing on here is the human cost and the rebuilding cost for people’s lives,” Prime Minister Scott Morrison told reporters in Canberra as he announced funding of A$2 billion ($1.4 billion) over two years to the newly formed National Bushfire Recovery Agency.

 Dean Linton, a resident of Jindabyne in the Snowy Mountains, used the break from an immediate threat to his town to visit his wife and four children who had evacuated to Sydney.
-He also used the 870 kilometer round trip to pick up a fire-fighting pump and generator to help him protect the family home.
+He also used the 870 kilometer (540 mile) round trip to pick up a fire-fighting pump and generator to help him protect the family home.

 “There’s a lot of fuel in that national park; it would only take one lightning strike,” Linton told Reuters.